thecarp/dactyl-keyboard/doc/options-main.md

 ##### Section <a id="mcu-support-lock-bolt">`bolt`</a>

-The part of a `lock`-style support that does not print with the keyboard case.
-This bolt, named by analogy with a lock, is not to be confused with the threaded fastener (also a bolt) holding it in place.
+The bolt, named by analogy with a lock, is not to be confused with the threaded fastener (also a bolt) holding it in place.

 ###### Parameter <a id="mcu-support-lock-bolt-clearance">`clearance`</a>